 “Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

-I hope he’s reading this post right now as I am going to spend a good amount of time explaining what Search Engine Optimization is and how to properly format your blog posts for SEO through a strategy called SEO Optimization.
+I hope he’s reading this post right now as I am going to spend a good amount of time explaining what Search Engine Optimization is, and how to properly format your blog posts for Search Engine through a strategy known as SEO Optimization.

-Since I’ve been in the blogging business for nearly a decade ago, I get asked so many questions about SEO and how to infuse it into a company’s overall business strategy.
+Since I’ve been in the blogging business for nearly a decade ago, I get asked so many questions about SEO, and how to properly infuse it into a company’s overall business strategy.

 Truth is there are many ways to go about doing and writing proper SEO friendly articles for your blog or as a guest post for other blogs on the internet.

-You just have to search well for SEO friendly content guidelines on Google or on YouTube.
+You just have to search well for SEO friendly content guidelines on Google or YouTube.